eslint/eslint/docs/src/user-guide/configuring/ignoring-code.md

 ## Ignored File Warnings

 When you pass directories to ESLint, files and directories are silently ignored.
-If you pass a specific file to ESLint, then you will see a warning indicating that the file was skipped.
+If you pass a specific file to ESLint, then ESLint creates a warning that the file was skipped.
 For example, suppose you have an `.eslintignore` file that looks like this:

 ```text
 foo.js